Beginner’s Guide to Brush & Water Control in Watercolor

 If you’re new to brushstroke practice, the hardest part is often knowing where to begin.

-That’s why I'm creating a short 3-Day Brushstroke Quickstart, a simple printable guide that walks through three foundational watercolor strokes designed to help beginners build brush awareness and water balance.
+The 3-Day Brushstroke Quickstart is a simple printable guide that walks you through one foundational watercolor stroke to help you build brush awareness and water balance.

-Each day focuses on one small practice session, making it easy to start noticing how your brush and water interact on paper.
+Each day focuses on one small practice session, making it easier to notice how your brush, paint, and water interact on paper.

 It’s a calm, beginner-friendly place to begin building control.